MartinHepperle/Microsoft-Basic-MBASIC-GWBASIC/Assembler/readme.md

 * BIN$(I%,S$) - Return a string of "0", "1" characters with the binary value of I%.
 * BITCOUNT (I%) - count the '1'-bits in an integer.
-* BITS... - a whole bunch of functions combined into a larger module, demonstrating two methods of loading the binary.
+* BITS ... - a whole bunch of functions combined into a larger module, demonstrating two methods of loading the binary.
-* CHKSUM(S$,C%) - calculate the checksum or the CRC-16 over the characters in a string.
+* CHKSUM ...
+CHKSUM(S$,C%), CRC16(S$,C%) - calculate the checksum or the CRC-16 over the characters in a string.
 * DOSMEM ... - functions to allocate and deallocate memory outside of GWBASIC's memory segment and to copy data from one segment to another.
 * GETSEG(BCS%,BIP%,SCS%,SIP%) - return the CS segment and the IP of the BASIC interpreter and the called subroutine.
 * INT(INT%,AX%,BX%,CX%,DX%,DS%,ES%,SI%,DI%) - execute an interrupt with a given set of registers.